Maptime030/ElectoraleGeografie/README.md

 	sed -e 's/$/,2010/' -n -e '1,/Amsterdamse/{x;d;};1h;1!{x;p;};${x;p;}' < VerkiezingsuitslagenTK_2010.csv  | head -n -4  > 2010.csv
 	sed -e 's/$/,2012/' -n -e '1,/Amsterdamse/{x;d;};1h;1!{x;p;};${x;p;}' < VerkiezingsuitslagenTK_2012.csv  | head -n -4  > 2012.csv

-The stripped csv files can be found [here](/data)
+The stripped csv files can be found [here](/data).
 Now we have the election results in a nice CSV table.

 ## Municipality geometries

 To get the shapes from the muncipalities per year we can request those at gemeentegeschiedenis.nl.

+#### With the command line
+`cd` to your folder and run the following codes to download the data.
-For example all geometry shapes of the municipality of Utrecht in json format can be requested at with their Amsterdamse Code.
+All geometry shapes of the municipality of Utrecht in json format can be requested at with their Amsterdamse Code.

 	curl http://www.gemeentegeschiedenis.nl/geo/geojson/10722 > utrecht_all.geojson